bloominstituteoftechnology/module-challenge-intro-to-git/mac.md

 6. Explain the difference between `git fetch`, `git merge` and `git pull`.
 What does each command do?

+git fetch downloads all changes from the remote repository, but doesn't add the changes into the current branch. git merge merges another branch into the current branch you're in into a single branch. git pull downloads changes and directly merges them into the current branch.

 7. What is a merge conflict?